 Luckily, you can use Evernote as a task manager.
 Compared to any other alternative, the tags are again the main reason why you shouldn’t consider anything else.

-Task are notes with a reminder and due date assigned.
+Tasks are basically notes with a reminder and due date assigned.
 This way, you can easily sort all your tasks by due date.
-Active tasks belong to the t.active notebook, idle tasks belong to the t.idle notebook and completed tasks, well, to the t.completed notebook.
+Active tasks belong to t.active notebook, idle tasks belong to t.idle notebook and completed tasks, well, to t.completed notebook.

-With the so-called Arrow Notation, you can keep track of everything that happens with the particular tasks.
-Smith_John -> means that Smith gave you some information or asked you to do something while -> Smith_Johnmeans that you gave Smith some information or delegated some job to him.
+With the so-called Arrow Notation, you can keep track of everything that happens within the particular task.
+Smith_John -> means that Smith gave you some information or asked you to do something while -> Smith_John means that you gave Smith some information or delegated some job to him.

 Imagine you bump into somebody at work and by searching for -> Peter you get immediately everything you need to discuss with this poor guy.
 That’s what I call power and that’s how I am able to manage all of my 129 currently active projects.